rwbl/hmitiles-for-domoticz/README.md

     └── hmitiles.js
 ```

-### Custom Dashboard Loading
+### Custom Dashboard Tab Redirect

-The `SolarInfoDashboard.html` file acts as your main custom tab.
-Make sure its header links target the assets inside the subfolder correctly:
+The `SolarInfoDashboard.html` file acts as your main custom Domoticz tab page.
+It cleanly routes your session traffic straight into your subfolder assets using a native JavaScript page redirect:

 ```html
 <!-- Inside SolarInfoDashboard.html -->